deficollective/deficollective.github.io/content/english/blog/looking-back-first-year.md

 * Hosting and operating front ends
 * Etc.

-Often, such operations are not immediately profitable to the teams performing them, which translates into uncertainty for projects, as they must provide incentives to ensure they are consistently performed (e.g., Liquity v1 front-end incentives), direct and maintain funding to third parties, or have team members themselves performing these tasks.
+Often, such operations are not immediately profitable to the teams performing them, which translates into uncertainty for projects.
+To ensure they are consistently performed, they must provide incentives (e.g., Liquity v1 front-end incentives), direct and maintain funding to third parties, or have team members themselves perform these tasks.

 Thus, to exist and thrive, maximally decentralized projects needed a new type of structure able to handle such missions and more, freed from the need for continuous external funding: enter the early DeFi Collective.